ADVANTAGES AND DISADVANTAGES OF A LLC

 LLCs have a simple and flexible management structure.
 They can be either member-managed or manager-managed.
 In member-managed LLC the members take control of running the company on a daily basis.
 In a manager-managed company, the members hire managers to run the company for them.

 In contrast, a corporation has a much more rigid management structure.
 Here, the shareholders must elect a board of directors to run the company.
-The board must hold regular meetings and ensure all corporate regulations and paperwork are properly taken care of.
+The board hold regular meetings and ensure all corporate regulations and paperwork are properly taken care of.

 NO OWNERSHIP RESTRICTIONS